Kiran7007/Interview-Preparation/docs/android.md

 - Use production metrics to find affected devices and versions.
 - Use local profilers and benchmarks to reproduce and fix the measured problem.
 - Monitor the metric after rollout instead of relying only on debug-device results.

+---

+## Which tools help inspect Android performance?

+- Use Android Studio profilers and Android Performance Analyzer to inspect CPU, memory, network, and energy behavior.
+- Use Perfetto/system tracing for scheduling, startup, rendering, and thread interactions.
+- Use in-process tracing for important sections of application code.
+- Use `ProfilingManager` when collecting appropriate production profiling data on supported devices.
+- Measure first; do not infer the bottleneck from symptoms alone.

+---

+## How do R8 and keep rules affect Android performance?

+- R8 shrinks, optimizes, and obfuscates release code.
+- Keep rules preserve classes or members needed by reflection, serialization, dependency injection, or framework registration.
+- Overly broad keep rules reduce optimization and can increase app size.
+- Validate release builds and tests after changing rules.

+---

+## How do you investigate battery and memory problems?

+- Check production signals first, then reproduce with profilers and traces.
+- For memory, inspect allocations, retained references, GC pressure, and leaks.
+- For battery, look for excessive wakeups, polling, location work, networking, and background jobs.
+- Use Batterystats/Battery Historian when the investigation requires system-level battery evidence.

 ## What are Baseline Profiles?
 - Baseline Profiles tell Android which code paths are important.